JBaczuk/git-hook-apikey/README.md

 ### MacOS:

 **Globally (all repos):**
-- Find global git directory:
-`git config --list --show-origin`
-Check top line of output, should be similar to:
-`file:/Applications/Xcode.app/Contents/Developer/usr/share/git-core/gitconfig	credential.helper=osxkeychain`
-- Create a global git hooks directory:
-`mkdir /Applications/Xcode.app/Contents/Developer/usr/share/git-core/hooks`
 - Configure a global git hooks path:
-`git config --global core.hooksPath /Applications/Xcode.app/Contents/Developer/usr/share/git-core/hooks`
+`git config --global core.hooksPath /path/to/global/hooks`
 - Install api-key-hook file:
-`cp pre-commit.sh /Applications/Xcode.app/Contents/Developer/usr/share/git-core/hooks/pre-commit`
+`cp /path/to/this/repo/pre-commit.sh /path/to/global/hooks/pre-commit`

 **Locally (local repo):**
 - Create pre-commit.sh to local repo
 `cp pre-commit.sh .git/hooks/pre-commit`

 ## Development
-Clone this repo, and make a pull request!
+Fork this repo, and make a pull request!

 To add a regex, just add it as a variable in pre-commit.sh and add the variable to the FORBIDDEN_EXP array.